SNESNESCUBE64/Head-On-N-ROM-Condenser/README.md

 # Head-On-N-ROM-Condenser
-ROM Consenser PCB to convert 8 2708 Tri-Voltage ROMs to a single 2764
+ROM Consenser PCB to convert 8 2708 Tri-Voltage ROMs to a single 2764.
+It works by taking all the chip selects and encoding them to binary using a 74LS148, which also provides the new chip select.
+This was tested working on a deconverted Head On N PCB.
 ## BOM
 - 1: 74LS148
 - 1: 2764 EPROM